-3. Additional Monitoring Requirements
+4. Additional Monitoring Requirements

+a.
 As a condition of this permit, the permittee shall monitor the discharge from monitoring point 001A for the constituents listed below.
-Testing shall be conducted in May 2018, March 2019, October 2019 and August 2021.
-Grab samples shall be taken for available cyanide, total phenols, and parameters listed under Volatile Organic Compounds.
+This monitoring is an application requirement of 40 CFR 122.21(j), effective December 2, 1999.
+Testing shall be conducted in May 2020, March 2021, August 2022, October 2023 and March 2024.
+Grab samples shall be taken for total phenols, and parameters listed under Volatile Organic Compounds.
 For all other parameters, 24-hour composite samples shall be taken.

-Test species for whole effluent toxicity monitoring shall include fathead minnow and Ceriodaphnia dubia.
-Testing and reporting procedures shall follow procedures contained in EPA600/4-91/002, "Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms (Fourth Edition)."
+Test species for whole effluent toxicity monitoring shall include fathead minnow and Ceriodaphnia dubia, for a total of five (5) tests on each species.
+Testing and reporting procedures shall follow procedures contained in EPA-821-R-02-013, "Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms" (Fourth Edition).
 When the effluent ammonia nitrogen (as N) concentration is greater than 3 mg/l, the pH of the toxicity test shall be maintained at a pH of 8 Standard Units.
 Acute and chronic toxicity data shall be included in the reporting for the toxicity test results.
 Toxicity test data acceptability is contingent upon the validation of the test method by the testing laboratory.
-Such validation shall be submitted to EPA upon request.
+Such validation shall be submitted to the EPA upon request.